jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

 Representative PoC comments were:
-- “Communication is standardised through the library”
+- Communication is standardised through the library.
+Components need to implement the API calls and can use available bindings.

 From a technical perspective, considering preCICE's architecture and features:
-- For this requirement, preCICE does not directly implement orchestration-level features, but can be a building block when combined with external scripts, workflow tools, or a dedicated orchestrator.
+- For this requirement, preCICE is unaware of the component.
+It is the component which needs to make relevant API calls to preCICE to let it manage remapping, time-stepping, time interpolation, etc.

 ### Overall Assessment